r1beirin/ctfs-writeups/hacking-club/Guardian.md

 Now that we have registered an account, we need to log in to obtain an authentication token.
 ![](../images/guardian/login.png)

 Now that we have obtained a JWT.
+We can add `Authorization: Bearer TOKEN` in our request header.
 ```
 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiJmOTRiZjRhMy1hNDJmLTRhZjMtYTRhYy1lZjFiOTkyMDRkMTYiLCJFSU4iOiI1Ni03ODkwMTIzIiwiZW1haWwiOiJ0ZXN0QGdtYWlsLmNvbSIsInVzZXJuYW1lIjoidGVzdCIsIlNTTiI6IjEyMzQiLCJhcHByb3ZlZCI6MCwiaWF0IjoxNzQwNjI2NDYxLCJleHAiOjE3NDA2NDA4NjF9.9oqz6-D1JgxsB-rvHn-rCKvpUZu_Ql2aXutMIstXz70
 ```